cloudedbats/cloudedbats_cloud/README.md

 This repository is for future development.

-The purpose is to use modern technology for storing and processing large amounts of data.
+The purpose is to use modern cloud technologies for storing and processing large quantities of data.